Luoxd1996/Luoxd1996.github.io/_pages/about.md

 <!--* Now, I am seeking a research internship position about medical image segmentation during 2021.06-2021.10, feel free to contact me! [[My CV](https://github.com/Luoxd1996/Luoxd1996.github.io/blob/master/files/xiangdeluo_cv.pdf)]-->

 # Recent News
-* September 2025, I am very pleased to be listed in the Stanford/Elsevier World's Top 2% Scientists [2025](https://topresearcherslist.com/Home/Profile/1186355).
+* September 2025, I was listed in the Stanford/Elsevier World's Top 2% Scientists [2025](https://topresearcherslist.com/Home/Profile/1186355).
 * May 2025, served as an Area Chair for MICCAI 2025.
 * December 23, 2024, the challenge report of [SegRap2023](https://segrap2023.grand-challenge.org/) organized in conjunction with MICCAI2023 was accepted to <b>Medical Image Analysis</b> thanks to all co-authors and participants.
 BTW, we will organize [SegRap2025](https://hilab-git.github.io/SegRap2025_Challenge/) in conjunction with MICCAI2025, see you in [Daejeon, Republic of Korea](https://conferences.miccai.org/2025/en/default.asp).
 * November 3, 2024, A clinical paper about source-free active domain adaptation for NPC GTVp segmentation across multiple hospitals and multiple raters was accepted by <b>International Journal of Radiation Oncology\*Biology\*Physics</b> (also named **RedJournal**, one of the top-tier journals in the radiation and oncology field, double-blind review), thanks to all co-authors.